bishowpratap7/AlgoCheck/README.md

-# AlgoCheck
+# AlgoCheck - This is an open source project designed to help community.

-Analyzes the static code (Currently Java) and finds the time complexity of an algorithm.
+Gradle Spring Boot Project with frontend powered by Angular 15 that analyzes the static code and finds the time complexity of an algorithm.

+Process Flow:
-- REST API that takes static java code as a string.
+- REST API that takes static code as a string.
 - Checks the time complexity and returns the value.

+# Contributors: Please feel free to share your inputs on this project.